riera90/generic-makefile/README.md

 **Directories:**

-	-BASE_DIR: Where the main and functions reside
+	BASE_DIR: Where the main and functions reside
-	-OUTPUT_DIR: Where the binary will be created
+	OUTPUT_DIR: Where the binary will be created
-	-LIB_DIR: Where the library will be created
+	LIB_DIR: Where the library will be created
-	-OBJ_DIR: Where all the objects will be created
+	OBJ_DIR: Where all the objects will be created

 **Filenames:** (without the extension)